BedrockStreaming/StaleCacheBundle/README.md

         stale_cache_service_id:                    # Desired id for this new stale cache instance
             cache_pool: cache_pool_id              # Cache pool on top of which stale cache will be used
             max_stale: 3600                        # Stale period duration, in seconds
+            enable_debug_logs: true                # Optional (defaults to false), produce a bunch of debug logs
 ```

 It will declare a `@stale_cache_service_id`, that you can use as an injected dependency.